spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 * If a rise in cases is due to increased testing, the positivity rate could look flat or like it is falling over the same time period.
 * If a rise in cases is due to increased viral spread, the positivity rate could appear to be increasing over that same time period.

 For this reason, we provide a calculation of the positivity rate for each region on our dashboard.
 Keep in mind, however, that there are different approaches to calculating the positivity rate so our rates may differ from those calculated by state officials.

 In addition, as John Hopkins notes, it is important to remember there are important caveats about the positivity rate more generally: "While this metric can provide important context about case totals and trends, it is NOT a measure of how prevalent the virus is in communities.
 Policy decisions, like openings and closings or interstate travel, should not be determined based on test positivity alone.
 Considering confirmed new cases, testing rates, and percent positivity together gives us a fuller picture of COVID-19 in a particular state or region."

 ### How do you calculate the positivity rate?

-According to its [website](https://coronavirus.jhu.edu/testing/tracker/overview), John Hopkins says that it believes the best way to calculate the positivity rate would be as follows:

-> Positivity rate = 7 day moving average of people who have tested positive / 7 day moving average of all people who have been tested

-However, because many states don’t directly publish data on the number of people who have tested positive, that isn’t possible in many cases.
-The university uses a slightly different formula in its [own visualizations](https://coronavirus.jhu.edu/testing/tracker/overview) in order to make consistent comparisons between states.
-At time of writing, Sept.
-2, its formula was:

-> Positivity rate = 7 day moving average of positive cases  / (7 day moving average of positive cases + 7 day moving average of negative tests)

-The key difference is that John Hopkins uses ‘positive cases’ in both its numerator and denominator rather than ‘people who have tested positive’.
-Although those data points sound similar, they’re slightly different: most states tally the number of ‘positive cases’ by adding together the people who have had a positive PCR test with the number of people who are considered ‘probable’ cases because of other factors.
-Scroll up for more information about ‘probable cases’.
+As of March 2, 2021, John Hopkins notes there are [four main approaches](https://coronavirus.jhu.edu/testing/differences-in-positivity-rates) to calculate an area's positivity rate.
+The university notes that it takes the fourth approach in its own visualizations, which it describes as:

+> The number of **people who test positive is divided** by either **unique people, encounters, or tests** (depending on availability – each variable can help indicate the number of people tested).

-In our dashboard, The Inquirer and Spotlight PA have used a very similar formula to John Hopkins.
-The only difference is that we have tried to exclude ‘probable cases’ in certain cases.
-For Pennsylvania, the positivity rate is calculated as follows:
+In our dashboard, The Inquirer and Spotlight PA take a relatively similar approach for calculating Pennsylvania's positivity rate.
+The formula can be understood as:

 > Positivity rate = 7 day moving average of people who have tested positive by a PCR test / (7 day moving average of people who have a positive PCR test + 7 day moving average of people who have a negative PCR test)

-Due to varying data available, our calculation is slightly different for the other states in our dashboard.
-For these states, our denominator is essentially the same as John Hopkins, meaning it may include probable cases:
+The Inquirer and Spotlight PA take a different approach for other regions in the dashboard, which is why comparisons between Pennsylvania's positivity rate and the other states should be avoided or made with caution.
+As of March 2, 2021, when Spotlight PA switched to using PCR specimen testing data from the U.S. Department of Health and Human Services for every state in the dashboard except Pennsylvania, it began using the third approach described by John Hopkins to calculate positivity:

+> **Tests over Tests.** The number of **positive molecular test results divided by total molecular tests given**.

+As a formula, it can be understood as:

-> Positivity rate = 7 day moving average of people who have a positive PCR test / (7 day moving average of positive cases + 7 day moving average of people who have a negative PCR test)
+> Positivity rate = 7 day moving average of PCR laboratory specimens that returned a positive PCR test / 7 day moving average of all PCR laboratory specimens tested

-The result is that if you compare our positivity rates to the rates calculated by John Hopkins, you may see slight differences.
+The result is that if you compare our positivity rates to the rates calculated by John Hopkins, you will likely see differences.
 We are constantly reviewing our calculation and may update our formula based on expert advice and as new data becomes available.

 ### Why is your positivity rate for Pennsylvania different from the Pa.
 Department of Health?